CDN appoints three new Board Members – FE News

 CDN appoints three new Board Members

-Three new members have been appointed to the College Development Network (CDN) Board: Julia Belgutay, Judith Neil and Professor Ken Thomson OBE.
+Three new members have been appointed to the College Development Network (CDN) Board: Judith Neill, Julia Belgutay and Professor Ken Thomson OBE.
 Their term began on Monday 19 September.

 Julia Belgutay is a senior policy manager, research and evidence, at the Association of Colleges.
 Prior to taking up that post in 2021, Julia was a journalist for over 20 years, starting off in general news and specialising in further education and skills for the last decade at the Tes and Tes Scotland.
 In her time, she won a number of education journalism awards for her investigations around the work of colleges and training providers.
 Born and raised in Germany, Julia came to Scotland to attend St Andrews University in 2003, before gaining a Masters in Journalism Studies at the Scottish Centre for Journalism Studies in 2008 and then moving into a junior reporter role at the Sunday Times, Scotland.